Disc golf sets its sights on a new town

 Edwards said a disc golf course will create greater recreational opportunities for Te Puke.

-“I think it will be awesome for the community and so many young families and kids growing up around Donovan Park, and whenever I’m there kids always ask to throw my frisbee.“
+“I think it will be awesome for the community and so many young families and kids growing up around Donovon Park, and whenever I’m there kids always ask to throw my Frisbee.

+“Disc golf is a very fun, accessible, and cost-effective sport, that anyone can do.”

-Disc Golf New Zealand is designing the course for Donovan Park, and the proposal will be put to the Te Puke Community Board and the Western Bay of Plenty District Council for input.
+Disc Golf New Zealand is designing the course for Donovon Park, and the proposal will be put to the Te Puke Community Board and the Western Bay of Plenty District Council for input.

 Malisha Kumar is a multimedia journalist based in Hamilton.
 She joined the Waikato Herald in 2023 after working for Radio 1XX in Whakatāne.